 Consider your public relation strategy/tactics on an ongoing basis

 Treat communications as a “must have” – key to success of the process

 REVIEW/DOCUMENT RESULTS OF THE BARGAINING PROCESS

-Negotiation is a process.
-The process follows a cycle to successfully complete a positive outcome.
+REMEMBER Negotiation is a process.
+The process follows a cycle to successfully attain a positive outcome.
 Always follow the steps to maximize the likelihood of a successful process.